Walkthrough: Collecting Data Using a Windows Form

 The first step is to create an Excel Workbook project.

 Create an Excel Workbook project with the name WinFormInput, and select Create a new document in the wizard.
-For more information, see How to: Create Office Projects in Visual Studio.
+For more information, see How to: Create Visual Studio Tools for Office Projects.

 Visual Studio opens the new Excel workbook in the designer and adds the WinFormInput project to Solution Explorer.